 UBUNTU also introduces three after school programs: sewing, carpentry and traditional dance.
 The idea behind these classes is to teach the children a skill and keep them connected with their culture.
 The teachers of these classes are people from the local community.
 It will also increase confidence, self-esteem and self-reliance of the learners.

-Looking to the future, UBUNTU would like to add learners from Seganyane to the program.
+Looking to the future, UBUNTU would like to add vulnerable children out of the area.
 In addition, UBUNTU would like to focus on pregnant, vulnerable women, infants and pre-school children at risk and orphans.
 Proper access to food supplements will have a long-lasting effect on these children’s general health, abilities and development.
 UBUNTU strives to work hand in hand with home based care to identify and monitor these children and women.